Provar

 • Single Sign-On (SSO)

-Step 4: Based on what you selected, the drop down menu directly to the right will populate sub-categories.
-For example, if you select Salesforce as the Connection Type, you will be prompted to select Normal Salesforce Connection, Salesforce Communities Connection or Salesforce Portal Connection.
+Step 4: The drop-down menu directly to the right will populate sub-categories based on what you selected.
+For example, if you select Salesforce as the Connection Type, you will be prompted to select Normal, Salesforce Communities Connection, or Salesforce Portal Connection.

 Step 6: Open a new internet browser and navigate to the website homepage associated with the SSO connection you are creating.
 (For example, https://login.salesforce.com.)

 Step 7: Import the SSOFile.java provided here and place it within the src > pageobjects folder.
-(Hint: The src folder is located within the Navigator tab of Provar.)
+(Hint: The src folder is located within the Navigator tab of Automation.)

 package pageobjects;